praveenkaushik80/document-qa/README.md

-# 📄 Document question answering template
+# 📄 Document question answering using Groq API

 A simple Streamlit app that answers questions about an uploaded document via Groq API.